 What is an SMSF investment strategy?

-An SMSF investment strategy should set out why and how you’ve chosen your investments, and how these investments are going to meet your retirement goals.
-With this also comes the responsibility of regularly reviewing this strategy.
+An SMSF investment strategy also has to set out why and how a fund has chosen its investments, and address exactly how these investments are going to meet members' retirement goals.
+Inherent in the process is also the responsibility of regularly reviewing the strategy.

 How often to review an SMSF investment strategy

-What is included in an SMSF investment strategy?
+What needs to be included in an SMSF investment strategy?

-Many SMSF platform providers have strategy templates for you to use, but according to the ATO, there are five things you must cover:
+Many SMSF platform providers have strategy templates you can use but according to the ATO, there are five things that must be covered:

 -